-Keyhole Cave is the most adventurous of the popular ‘hidden’ caves in Sedona.
-The hike to Keyhole Cave is not on any map, the trail is not marked and the cave access climb is not easy.
+The exciting hike to Keyhole Cave in Sedona is not on any map, the trail is not marked with signs and the cave access climb is challenging.
 Three awesome reasons a hike to Keyhole Cave should be an essential part of every adventurous wishlist of best hikes in Sedona.

 Where is Keyhole Cave in Sedona?

-Keyhole Cave is a southwest facing chamber located in Coconino National Forest just north of downtown Sedona.
-The cave is accessed partly via Teacup Trail but mostly via off-trail land, which means forging a path through wilderness.
+Keyhole Cave is a southwest facing cave located in Coconino National Forest to the north of downtown Sedona.
+The cave is accessed via significant off-trail hiking, which means forging a path through rugged desert wilderness.